Alan Marley

-Alan Marley is a former association football player who represented New Zealand.
+Alan Dennis Marley (8 March 1951 – 16 December 2025) was an association football player who played as a forward.
+Born in England, he represented New Zealand.

+Career

-Marley made his full All Whites debut in a 4–1 win over New Caledonia on 17 September 1972 and ended his international playing career with 12 A-international caps and 3 goals to his credit, his final cap in a 0–2 loss to Iraq on 13 March 1973.
+Marley made his full All Whites debut in a 4–1 win over New Caledonia on 17 September 1972 and ended his international playing career with 12 A-international caps and 3 goals to his credit, his final cap in a 2–0 loss to Iraq on 13 March 1973.
 Marley only missed one A-international game between debut and his last selection and scored in three successive games in a four-day period in February 1973.
 Marley finished his playing days with the successful Brisbane Premier League side North Star FC.
-Before a falling-out with the North Star coach saw him sign for Mt.Gravatt Hawks.
-Which was coached by Marley's former Qld State teammate Ian Steele for the remainder of the 1986 season.
+Before a falling-out with the North Star coach saw him sign for Mt.Gravatt Hawks, which was coached by Marley's former Qld State teammate Ian Steele for the remainder of the 1986 season.